 In 1976, the Israeli Defense Forces (IDF) introduced the Ephod system.
 They sewed the all of the pouches directly onto the harness.
 This removed modularity, but increased durability and lightened the weight.
 The Ephod distributed the weight all around the waist and had a sustainment pouch built into the back.
 By all accounts, it was a very comfortable system.

 The British have long used belt kits, calling it PLCE (Personal Load Carrying Equipment).
 Many of their units have only recently followed the US military in the use of plate carriers and chest-mounted loads.
+However, many troops still run PLCE systems with plate carriers sitting on top.

 The system wasn’t all that popular, but my reading of comments from forums was that the people using weren’t setting it up correctly and just wanted something else.